SYarmolenka/flat-json/README.md

-## The package takes json files of any nesting level and creates a new json files with one level nesting.
+## The package takes json files of any nesting level and creates new json files with one level nesting.
 The converting works in two direction.

 ## Easy start: